Laurinevdstolpe/minor-data-science/Domain knoweldge/Explanation of terminology, jargon and definitions.md

 # Explanation of terminology, jargon and definitions

+These are all the important and relevant terminologym jargon and definitions:

 ### fundamentals

 - **Machine Learning:** A process where a computer uses an algorithm to gain understanding about a set of data, then makes predictions based on its understanding.
 There are many types of machine learning techniques; most are classified as either supervised or unsupervised techniques.